-This glossary of Filipino food dishes, items, and ingredients is a work-in-progress.
+This glossary of Filipino food dishes, items, and ingredients from A to Z is a work-in-progress.
 So far 48 dishes have been illustrated, links are below.
 Do follow Filipino Food Art on Instagram, Facebook, Twitter, and Tumblr for updates!

 Last updated December 17, 2023